refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

-After these changes, with the server running, daisyUI watches for the use of daisyUI and TailwindCSS classes, and automatically compile updated styles.
+After these changes, with the server running, daisyUI watches for the use of daisyUI and TailwindCSS classes, and automatically compiles updated styles.

 ### Other Packages